-All new volunteers must be accompanied by an experienced volunteer for at least their first few visits and must agree to the following instructions.
+All new volunteers must attend an induction session in English or French and walk with an experienced volunteer for at least their first few visits.
+You must also agree to the following instructions.

 - As volunteers may be the victim of an accident, or may cause an accident involving another volunteer, insurance documents must be submitted at the beginning of each year as proof that you are personally covered by civil liability insurance for the year.